paquettm/Python_GPIO_Binary_Counter/README.md

-# Intro to Python in Context: Variables, Function, Classes, Objects, Lists, Libraries, GPIO
+# Intro to Python in Context - Variables, Function, Classes, Objects, Lists, Libraries, GPIO

 You have learned and observed a few things about Python up until now.
 Today, you will be challenged and not be given so many instructions.